My Bread & Pizza library. Kindle and hard copy.

 $2.99, Flour, Water, Salt, Yeast, by Forkish.
 Later bought a hard copy, $15.60 used/very-good.
 Wish it had 100% whole-grain.
 Only has a couple-three recipes of 50% or more whole-grain.
 Note that in his later book, Elements of Pizza, he said to forget everything he wrote about pizza in this book.

 $1.99, Crust and Crumb, by Reinhart.
 Previously purchased a used 2006 paperback @ $6.47, and a used 1998 hard-cover @ $8.05.
 Good explanation of barm versus biga versus poolish.
-This has pretty much been superceded by The Bread Baker's Apprentice.
-But if you're a collector, or a Reinhart fan, get this one too.
+There are enough recipes and subjects in this book that are not covered by Bread Baker's Apprentice, that make it a worthwhile buy in addtion to BBA.
+So get both, especially if you are a fan of Reinhart's style.

 $.99, Sourdough School, by Vanessa Kimbell.
 Great tutorial on sourdough cultures.
 Not so impressed by the recipes, because I'm mainly a whole-grain baker.